A Documentary About The Ordinary Acts That Become Quietly Terrifying After A Cardiac Event

 Questions People May Have About Cardiac Recovery

-Emotional recovery after a heart attack can involve learning to trust your body again, making sense of what has happened, and adjusting to life after a frightening medical event.
-For some people, this part of recovery continues long after they have been told they are physically stable.
+Emotional recovery after a heart attack can involve learning to trust your body again, making sense of what has happened, and finding a way back into ordinary life.
+For some people, this part of recovery continues long after the immediate medical crisis has passed.

 Cardiac recovery anxiety can affect people in different ways.
 Some become very alert to symptoms, some worry about exertion, and others feel uncertain about what is safe.
-Cleared But Not Ready is interested in this less visible part of recovery, where medical reassurance does not always remove fear.
+Cleared But Not Ready is interested in this less visible part of recovery, where reassurance does not always remove the instinct to protect the body.

 Life after a cardiac event can feel very different from the outside version of recovery.
-Someone may look well, return home, or even be cleared for activity, while still feeling cautious, vulnerable, or unsure how to move forward.
+Someone may look well, return home, and begin doing ordinary things again, while still feeling cautious, vulnerable, or unsure how far they can safely go.

 Fear of exercise after heart attack can happen when movement, raised heart rate, breathlessness or ordinary bodily sensations become associated with danger.
-This documentary is exploring the gap between being told activity is safe and actually feeling ready to do it.
+This documentary is exploring what helps people move from protecting the body into carefully reclaiming life.

 Yes.
 We are interested in heart attack survivor stories, as well as experiences after bypass surgery, SCAD, stents, valve procedures and other cardiac events.
-The project is especially focused on people who were medically cleared, but did not yet feel emotionally or practically ready.
+The project is especially focused on people who found that returning to ordinary life was more complicated, emotional or frightening than others may have realised.

 Get In Touch